saladtong/modern-software-dev-assignments/week2/writeup.md

 Prompt:
 ```
 Integrate the LLM-powered extraction as a new endpoint.
 Update the frontend to include an "Extract LLM" button that, when clicked, triggers the extraction process via the new endpoint.
 Expose one final endpoint to retrieve all notes.
 Update the frontend to include a "List Notes" button that, when clicked, fetches and displays them.

+Please add the ability to delete notes from the list.
 ```

 Generated Code Snippets: